 History of the AVX

-It will not be out of place to say that Titleist was forced into releasing the AVX to respond to the market.
+It would not be unreasonable to say Titleist was forced to release the AVX to respond to the market.

-The AVX spins less than the other premium balls in the Titleist range and produces a lower ball flight and generates more distance.
+The AVX spins less than the other premium balls in the Titleist range, producing a lower but consistent ball flight and generating more distance.

 The aim of the AVX was to increase the range of premium tour golf balls and offer golfers an alternative to their best-selling premium golf balls.